nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

     This option is not dynamically updateable.

-Read_Access_Check_Policy(enum, values [pre, post, all], default pre)
+Read_Access_Check_Policy(enum, values [pre, post], default pre)
-    Whether to run permission check for read before sending the read to the FSAL, after getting the read response from the FSAL, or both before and after.
+    Whether to run permission check for read before sending the read to the FSAL or after getting the read response from the FSAL.
     This allows to optimize performance for failure flow by always checking access before sending the read, or to optimize performance for success path by storing access check result in the FSAL cache during the read and perform the access check after the read (requires the FSAL implementation to support it, so should only be used with supported FSALs).

-    It also allow to optimize for security by running permission check both before and after.
+Lookup_Access_Check_Policy(enum, values [pre, post], default pre)
+    Whether to run permission check for lookup before sending the lookup to the FSAL or after getting the lookup response from the FSAL.
+    This allows to optimize performance for failure flow by always checking access before sending the lookup, or to optimize performance for success path by storing access check result in the FSAL cache during the lookup and perform the access check after the lookup (requires the FSAL implementation to support it, so should only be used with supported FSALs).

+Readdir_Access_Check_Policy(enum, values [pre, post], default pre)
+    Whether to run permission check for readdir before sending the readdir to the FSAL or after getting the readdir response from the FSAL.
+    This allows to optimize performance for failure flow by always checking access before sending the readdir, or to optimize performance for success path by storing access check result in the FSAL cache during the readdir and perform the access check after the readdir (requires the FSAL implementation to support it, so should only be used with supported FSALs).

 MaxRead (64*1024*1024)
     The maximum read size on this export